-Much research has been performed with the technology behind Neuro-Structural Optimisation.
-Below are two of the ground breaking studies showing improved health and quality of life and improvements in nervous system efficiency at a physiological level obtained with this unique care.
-We are required to warn you that any healthcare outcomes can vary for the individual, even when successful results are published in peer reviewed journals.
+Much research has been performed regarding the technologies behind Neurostructural Optimisation.
+Below are two of the ground breaking studies.
+The first showing improved health and quality of life and the second showing improvements in nervous system clarity and efficiency at a physiological level.

 Improved Quality of Life Study

 Research in conjunction with noted neurobiologists, at the Medical College of the University of California, Irvine studied more than 2800 patients from U.S.A, Australia, Canada and South America.
 Findings from the study found this gentle care is associated with statistically significant improvement in people’s Health Related Quality of Life: